DanielJDupont/Unused-CSS-Modules-Detector/README.md

 ### Next Feature:

 - I have found a love for nested pseudo-classes and @mixin with @include to cut down on duplicate css significantly and to improve its readability and maintainability.
-I don't really see a reason to use css without scss so all support for .css has been removed and replaced with only supporting .scss.
+I don't really see a reason to use css without scss so all support for .css files has been removed and replaced with only supporting .scss files.

 ### What Does This Do?